WarrenHood/fix-grub/README.md

 ## What is this?

 Sometimes you need to dual-boot to play games on Windows.
-And sometiems Windows decides that you no longer need your linux bootloader.
+And sometimes Windows decides that you no longer need your linux bootloader.
 This script can be placed on a flash drive or on an Arch live cd you build with Archiso.

 Before using this script, ensure that you are aware of what's what with your partitions.